How to Allow Google Chrome to Screen Record on Mac [2025 Updated]

 🚩Let's watch this YouTube video on how to enable screen sharing on Google Chrome on Mac for better understanding:

-If you are looking for a simple-to-use and versatile screen recorder to capture anything on your screen, EaseUS RecExperts is the ultimate solution.
+If you are looking for a simple-to-use and versatile Mac screen recorder to capture anything on your screen, EaseUS RecExperts for Mac is the ultimate solution.
 Now, it's time to download this screen recorder for free and access its impressive recording features.

-This offers an intuitive interface to record screens with audio and a webcam easily.
+This offers an intuitive interface to record screen on Mac with audio and a webcam easily.
 Also, you can capture the screen using the advanced recording mode or gameplay with the game recording feature.
 It even provides the flexibility to record the full screen, a specific region, or a locked window.
+It's also an excellent alternative for you when QuickTime screen recording not working on Mac.

 Furthermore, you can annotate and mark up your screen while recording.
 Once done, you can adjust the playback speed, compress, and trim your output.
 You can even export your recordings and share them on compatible platforms.